yljylj/Mxnet-Training-CNN-with-multiple-virtual-CPU-synchronous-SGD/README.md

 For example, if the CPU has 28 cores, we can divide it into 4 groups each with 7 cores and do a synchronos SGD.
 We do experiments on INTEL XEON E5-2690 v4 CPU, which can gain an 1.5x speed up when training both Resnet and Mobilenet.

 To run this, you need to cover original file on Mxnet.
+Read the bash 'run.sh' for more information.
+Total speed is the sum of all workers' speed.